bichanna/flan-book/src/strings.md

 # Strings And Atoms

 ## Strings
-In Feo, strings can be written as text surrounded by double quotes.
+In Impala, strings can be written as text surrounded by double quotes.
 ```js
 "This is a string"
 ```